ignorant05/InsideOut_WebSite/README.md

 $ sudo systemctl reload nginx
 ```

-> The commands above are used tespectively for :
+> The commands above are used respectively for :
 >
-> - Deleting the default Nginx condiguration because it may interfere with the WebSite configuration.
+> - Deleting the default Nginx configuration because it may interfere with the WebSite configuration.
 >
 > - Adding the website configuration file into the ngix default configuration folder because otherwise it won't pick it up.
 >